-During the year, the Internal Auditors conducted various internal audit engagements in accordance with the risk-based audit plan that covers a rolling period of three (3) years.
-During the year under review, the Internal Audit Department highlighted some areas for improvement in the internal control system and Management has taken appropriate measures to address them accordingly.
+The Internal Auditors conducted various internal audit engagements in accordance with the risk-based audit plan that covers a rolling period of three (3) years.
+The Internal Audit Department highlighted some areas for improvement in the internal control system and Management has taken appropriate measures to address them accordingly.
 The internal control enhancements highlighted were mainly operational in nature and have negligible impact on the operational results of the Group.